BerntA/BrainBread2/README.md

 * Changing resolution while the motd is up will create unforeseen consequences.
 * Spectating starts inside the player, you have to refresh the spectate mode to fix this issue at this time.
 * Sometimes thirdperson gestures will not play.
 EX: Melee anims, swinging, etc...
+* When you intersect with another player, look downwards and shoot, you will take damage from your own bullets.